cabo/ace-aif/draft-ietf-ace-aif.md

 {{{Alexey Melnikov}}} pointed out that there were gaps in the media type specifications, and {{{Loganaden Velvindron}}} provided a shepherd review with further comments.
+Many thanks also to the IESG reviewers, which provided several small but significant observations.
 {{{Benjamin Kaduk}}} provided an extensive review as responsible Area Director, and indeed is responsible for much improvement in the document.